peterlafferty/orchestra-walkthrough/walkthrough.md

 Access to the ERFs is granted through a Google Group.
 The name of the google group can be found in DV360

 The settings menu is on the left.
-You might need to search for a partner or advertiser before the relevant menu shows.
+You might need to search for a partner or advertiser before the relevant menu shows:

-**Settings > Basic Details > Entity Read Files Configuration  > Entity Read Files Read Google Group**
+**Settings > Basic Details > Entity Read Files Configuration  > Entity Read Files Read Google Group**.

 [Add the service account](https://github.com/peterlafferty/orchestra-walkthrough/blob/master/erf.png) to the Entity Read Files **Read** Google Group.